Decision Models for Selecting Federated Learning Architecture Patterns: Introduction

 \section{Introduction}

-The growth of the idea of industry 4.0 resulted in the exponential increase in data dimensions~\cite{s19204354}, which in turn accelerated the adoption of machine learning for data analysis in multiple areas.
+The growth of the idea of industry 4.0 and cloud computing resulted in the exponential increase in data dimensions and the availability of data to generate useful insights~\cite{s19204354}.
+The overall increase in data and computation capability of computers accelerated the adoption of machine learning for data analysis in multiple areas.
 However, many machine learning systems suffer from insufficient training data due to data privacy concerns.
 Data privacy as an important ethical principle of machine learning systems \cite{jobin2019global} induced the regularisation of access to privacy-sensitive data.
 Furthermore, trustworthy AI has become an emerging topic lately due to the new ethical, legal, social, and technological challenges brought on by the technology~\cite{TAI2020}.